-Mardson McQuay is the Acting Director of Technology Commercialization at the Innovation and Economic Development at KAUST.
-Dr McQuay is Associate General Counsel and Senior IP Attorney at KAUST.
+Mardson McQuay is Associate General Counsel and Senior IP Attorney at KAUST.
 He is a former tenured professor of Mechanical Engineering at Brigham Young University and Senior VP and Chief IP Counsel at CGG, France.
 He also spent four years as an Associate in a law firm and five years as a Senior IP attorney at GE.
 He has been an invited lecturer on the topic of IP all over the world.

 Margaret Livingstone is Professor of Neurobiology at Harvard Medical School.
 She has done research on hormones and behavior, learning, dyslexia, vision, and how vision science can understand and inform the world of visual art.
 She has written a popular book, Vision and Art, which has brought her acclaim in the art world as a scientist who can communicate with artists and art historians, with mutual benefit.